 21. Use Cornstarch for Greasy Spots

-Cornstarch was often used to absorb grease from fabric and upholstery.
-Sprinkle it on the stain, let it sit, and brush or vacuum it away before laundering if possible.
-It helps pull oils out before they settle deeper into the material.
+Cornstarch can be used to absorb grease from fabric and upholstery.
+Dust the cornstarch onto the stain and let it sit.
+After some time, brush the cornstarch off or vacuum it if you can.
+Then, wash the fabric as you normally would.
+It helps pull the oil out, so it doesn’t settle deeper into the material.

-This works especially well for fresh greasy spots.
-Older homemakers understood that quick action matters with stains.
-Meanwhile, I sometimes spend twenty minutes pretending I did not notice the stain at all.
+This method works well on fresh grease stains.
+Older homemakers understood that quick action was critical with stains.
+I, on the other hand, sometimes spend 20 minutes pretending that I didn’t see the stain at all.

 22. Keep Shoes Off Inside